 Emily and Kristine are our new Pattern Partners.
 You’ll find their beautiful patterns on our Prayer Shawls page.
 Both women have shown not only courageous kindness, but tremendous patience as well, since the idea for our Prayer Shawls page began as a book more than two years ago.
 Today, in God’s perfect way and His perfect timing, we are excited to introduce them!

-Jan has been quietly working behind the scenes for many months as one of our Voices of Chronic Joy.
-Most recently, she has stepped in as an editor.
+Jan has been quietly working behind the scenes for many months as one of our Voices of Chronic Joy and editor.
+Most recently, she has joined our board of directors.

 Creative Contributor • Shawl Pattern